Poisson equation

 except ModuleNotFoundError:

-print("'pyvista' is required to visualise the solution")
+print("'pyvista' is required to visualise the solution.")

-print("Install 'pyvista' with pip: 'python3 -m pip install pyvista'")
+print("To install pyvista with pip: 'python3 -m pip install pyvista'.")